New Liquor Policy In Delhi From Nov 17; MRP Fixed For 184 Alcohol Brands | Know More

 The prices may spike a little during the initial stage, but they will stabilise soon, said a senior excise official who asked not to be named.

 “Liquor prices may slightly start with higher rates in the initial days but, it could also be the other way round.
-Eventually, the prices are bound to stabilise and we can safely say that Delhi will be strongly competing with Gurugram in keeping liquor rates low and offering attractive discounts, which until now was not possible in the national Capital,” the official said.
+Eventually, the prices are bound to stabilise and we can safely say that Delhi will be strongly competing with Gurugram in keeping liquor rates low and offering attractive discounts, which until now was not possible in the national Capital,” a govt official told ANI.

 (With PTI inputs)